jackANape/Brew-It-Mod-1.19/Readme.txt

      Pouring Drinks
      and Selling production to the local village.

-All sold production will be credited in Beer Bucks which in turn can purchase more equiptment to produce finer Beer.
+All sold produce will be credited in Beer Bucks which in turn can be used to purchase better equiptment and produce finer Beer.

 More adventures to come...